Utuado uprising: Counter response

 The Nationalist leaders in Utuado were the Captain of the Utuado branch of the Cadets of the Republic Heriberto Castro and Damián Torres.
 According to the plans of Albizu Campos, the Nationalists were to put up an armed resistance in their respective towns and then retreat to Utuado.
-Once in Utuado, the Nationalists were to continue fighting against the Armed Forces of the United States, until the United Nations Security Council took notice and intervened in their favor.
+Once in Utuado, the Nationalists were to continue fighting against U.S. rule, until the United Nations Security Council took notice and intervened in their favor.